icon-project/icon-service/docs/dapp_guide-en.md

 ```

 #### Exception handling
-When you handle exceptions in your contract, it is recommended to inherit IconServiceBaseException.
+When you handle exceptions in your contract, it is recommended to inherit `IconServiceBaseException`.

 #### IconScoreBase (The highest parent class)
-Every DApp classes must inherit IconScoreBase.
-Contracts not derived from IconScoreBase can not be deployed.
+Every classes must inherit `IconScoreBase`.
+Contracts not derived from `IconScoreBase` can not be deployed.

 #### \_\_init\_\_
 This is a python init function.
 This function is called when the contract is loaded at each node.
 Member variables should be declared here.

 Also, parent's init function must be called as follows.

 Example)